29.5" x 44.25"

 Lisa received a BFA in Photography and Printmaking from CCA, in 1979, studying with Charlie Gill, Patricia Tobacco Forrester, Vilem Kriz, Sue Ciriclio and Chris Johnson.
 She became a successful fine art photographer, represented by The Susan Spiritus Gallery in Newport Beach, The Photographer's Gallery in Palo Alto, and The Foster Goldstrom Gallery in San Francisco, Suzy Locke and Associates in Oakland and The Andrea Schwartz Gallery in San Francisco.

-Lisa (AKA Lisa Goodman) studied Horticulture at Merritt College and has been designing landscapes for Goodman Landscape Design, with her husband, Tim Goodman, also a fine art photographer, since 1986.
+Lisa (AKA Lisa Toby Goodman) studied Horticulture at Merritt College and has been designing and building Bay Area landscapes for Goodman Landscape Design, with her husband, Tim Goodman, also a fine art photographer, since 1986.
 She turned to oil painting soon after their son, Cole, was born, in 1992.
-In 2012 she returned to the camera and began taking photographs once again.
+In 2012 Lisa returned to the camera and began taking photographs once again.

 Photography Presentation and Talk by Lisa Toby Goodman, El Cerrito Art Association Community Center, El Cerrito, CA, July 10, 2017